jhillyerd/enmime/CONTRIBUTING.md

 2. Add unit tests to exercise your changes.
 3. Scrub personally identifying information from test case emails, and keep attachments short.
-4. Run the updated code through `go fmt` and `go vet`.
-5. Ensure the code builds and tests with the following commands:
+4. Ensure the code builds and tests with `make test`
-  - `go clean ./...`
-  - `go build ./...`
-  - `go test ./...`
+5. Run the updated code through `make lint`

 ## Thanks